rhyno3117/Phase-4-Python-Mock-CC-Movies-Actors/README.md

 }
 ```

-### PATCH /scientists/:id
+### PATCH /actors/:id

-This route should update an existing `Scientist`.
+This route should update an existing `Actor`.
 It should accept an object
 with one or more of the following properties in the body of the request:

 ```json